 4. They’re Not Interested in Snooping

-We’ve just talked about how housekeepers get paid by the house, instead of by the hour.
+We’ve just talked about how housekeepers live in housekeeper get paid by the house, instead of by the hour.
 That means they don’t have any time to snoop.
 We know the snoopy maid is a tried and true soap opera trope, and we’re sorry to disappoint you, but you’re not likely to catch your housekeeper going through your underwear drawer.

 5. They Love Your Pets, Too